jbarnes850/cortex-1/README.md

 # NEAR Cortex-1: Advanced Crypto Market Reasoning AI

 A specialized AI model that combines chain-of-thought reasoning with cross-chain data analysis to understand and predict crypto market dynamics.
-Built on Llama 3.3 70B and enhanced through GRPO (Group Policy Optimization), Cortex-1 aims to reason about market dynamics the way experienced traders do, but at a massive scale and with perfect recall of historical patterns.
+Built on Microsoft's Phi-4 (14B) and enhanced through GRPO (Group Policy Optimization), Cortex-1 aims to reason about market dynamics the way experienced traders do, but at a massive scale and with perfect recall of historical patterns.

 ## 💡 Open Source Commitment